LWilsonDev/florida-site/content/overview.md

   Champions Gate and a 15 minute drive from Disney’s attractions.

   There are several flexible airport options.
-Orlando International Airport is a 35 minute drive, Tampa International Airport just over 1 hour and Miami approximately a 4 hour drive.
+Orlando International Airport is a 35 minute drive, Tampa International Airport just over 1 hour, Melbourne Airport 90 minutes and Miami approximately a 4 hour drive.
 amenities:
   - amenity: Sleeping
     details: